Kid Link Occupational Therapy

 Personal information will only be used for the purpose of providing Occupational Therapy services and for claims and payments, unless otherwise consented to.
 The Practice evaluates all unsolicited information it receives to decide if it should be kept, acted on or destroyed.

 The Practice will not disclose personal information to any third party other than in the course of providing Occupational Therapy services.
+Please note that parents and/or primary caregivers are entitled to ask for copies of their child’s records and/or notes.
+Please be aware of this in relation to your individual family circumstances, and provide us with any court orders that may impact on what parties are entitled to access.
+Summary reports or feedback sessions can be provided at a cost to the requesting parent as needed.
 Exceptions to disclose without client consent are where the information is: Required by law, Necessary to lessen or prevent a serious threat to a client’s life, health or safety or public health or safety, or it is impractical to obtain the client’s consent.

 Primary caregiver email addresses are used to communicate information about the clinic in the form of a termly newsletter.
 Email addresses and/or mobile numbers are used to send appointment reminders.
 Clients may opt out of reminders at any time by notifying the Practice in a letter or email.
 Clients can opt out of newsletters by unsubscribing at the bottom the newsletter email.